ctu-mrs/mrs_uav_coppelia_simulation/README.md

 ## Contents for this repository

-- The folder `./coppelia_simulator` is dedicated to the Coppelia simulator.
 - The folder `./coppelia_resources` contains the Coppelia _scene_ file, the `controller.py` for the embedded UAV controller, and the `clock.py` for the ROS clock publisher.
 These two scripts are parts of the _customization_ scripts included in the scene.
 - The folder `./ros_packages` contains the [API Plugin](https://github.com/ctu-mrs/mrs_uav_hw_api) that interfaces the simulator to the [MRS UAV System](https://github.com/ctu-mrs/mrs_uav_system).

 ## How To Start

-1. Download coppelia simulator from [downloads](https://www.coppeliarobotics.com/downloads) and unpack it into the `./coppelia_simulator` subfolder.
-2. Build this repository in a ROS workspace alongside the [UAV Core](https://github.com/ctu-mrs/uav_core).
-3. Start `./tmux/start.sh`.
+Start the Tmuxinator session in `./tmux/start.sh`.

-# Binding custom scripts from the scene
+# (Development remarksa) Binding custom scripts from the scene

 ## UAV control script